indrag49/realsoccerexpand/content/post/2021-04-26-visualize-a-pitch/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-5.png" width="672" />

 The reader might have noticed that by default, the pitch has a horizontal appearance.
-If the user wants it to be vertical, they should pass an additional argument `orientation` and set it to `vertical`.
+If the user wants it to be vertical, they should pass an additional argument `orientation` and set it to `'vertical'`.

 ```python